kavehbc/streambox/README.md

-# Streamkit - Data Science Toolkit
+# Streambox - Data Science Toolkit

 Streamkit is a toolkit with a number of functions and decorators useful for data scientist and developers in their projects.